Azure/Azure-Sentinel/Playbooks/ForcepointNGFW/readme.md

 # Prerequisites for using and deploying 2 Custom Connectors + 6 playbooks
 1. Forcepoint SMC API Key should be known.[Refer here](http://www.websense.com/content/support/library/ngfw/v610/rfrnce/ngfw_6100_ug_smc-api_a_en-us.pdf )
 2. Forcepoint SMC Version number should be known.
 [Refer here](https://help.stonesoft.com/onlinehelp/StoneGate/SMC/)
+3. Forcepoint SMC service endpoint should be known. (e.g.  https://forcepointdomain:PortNumber/})
-3. Forcepoint FUID version number should be known.[Refer here](https://www.websense.com/content/support/library/uid/v20/install/fuid_200_ht_integrate-fuid_a_en-us.pdf)
+4. Forcepoint FUID service endpoint should be known. (e.g.  https://forcepointdomain:PortNumber/})
-4. Security policy rule name created in SMC should be known.
+5. Security policy rule name created in SMC should be known.
+6. IP address list name for blocking IP address present in SMC should be known.
+7. URL list name for blocking URLs present in SMC should be known.
+8. Users must have access to Microsoft Teams and they should be a part of a Teams channel and also Power Automate app should be installed in the Microsoft Teams channel.

 <a name="deployment">